Luigi Cremona: Biography

 His first appointment was as elementary mathematical master at the gymnasium and lyceum of Cremona, and he afterwards obtained a similar post at Milan.
 In 1860 he was appointed to the professorship of higher geometry at the University of Bologna, and in 1866 to that of higher geometry and graphical statics at the higher technical college of Milan.
 In this same year he competed for the Steiner Prize of the Berlin Academy, with a treatise entitled Memoria sulle superfici del terzo ordine, and shared the award with J. C. F. Sturm.
 Two years later the same prize was conferred on him without competition.

 As early as 1856 Cremona had begun to contribute to the Annali di scienze matematiche e fisiche, and to the Annali di matematica, of which he became afterwards joint editor.
 Papers by him appeared in the mathematical journals of Italy, France, Germany and England, and he published several important works, many of which have been translated into other languages.
 His manual Graphical Statics and his Elements of Projective Geometry (translated by Thomas Hudson Beare and C. Leudesdorf respectively) were published in English by the Clarendon Press.

 In 1873 he was called to Rome to organize the Royal College of Engineering, and was also appointed professor of higher mathematics at the university.
 Cremona's reputation had now become European, and in 1879 he was elected a corresponding member of the Royal Society.
 In the same year he became a member of the senate of the Kingdom of Italy.
 In 1898 he was briefly minister for education.
 The Royal Swedish Academy of Sciences elected Cremona as member in 1901.
 The following year, he was awarded the German Pour le Mérite for Sciences and Arts.

 He died in Rome in 1903.
+Cremona on the Moon was named after him in 1964.